-Regularly check and replace engine oil as it is an essential part of preventive maintenance and is fairly easy to do.
+Regular oil changes are an essential part of preventive maintenance and is fairly easy to do.
 Most cars have dipstick that can be taken out to check the quality of the oil and the level.
 Some modern cars have an electronic gauge for this purpose which makes checking the oil level even easier.
 You will still need to manually assess the quality of oil, whether it’s clean, or murky.
 Determining when the oil is muddy enough to require a replacement will save you from having it changed when it could go on a bit longer.
-Checking the quality of oil will also highlight if there are any problems in the engine; if you just had the oil replaced and it looks terrible, for instance, there’s something wrong with the engine that require the mechanic’s attention.
+Checking the quality of oil will also highlight if there are any problems in the engine; if you just had the oil replaced and it looks terrible, for instance, there’s something wrong with the engine that requires the mechanic’s attention.
 The user manual will give your car-specific recommendations on what mileage to change the engine oil on.

 Check The Battery